ebreban/WorldCombatGame/README.md

 * You must outline the team member roles and who was responsible for each class/method, both individual and collaborative.
     * Example:
 ### Software Lead - Zane Benjamin-Herchanik

+Worked as integration specialist by helping organize the code for the main game into the proper MVC format, which allowed all portions of the code to be run from a single file.
 Ensured that the team was fully adhering to all specifications in the project description.

-(EXAMPLE)
-Worked as integration specialist by helping organize the code for the main game into the proper MVC format, which allowed all portions of the code to be run from a single file.
-He worked very closely with the back end to develop the high-score database functionality, as well as establish the win- and fail-states for the main game.
-He also lead the implementation of the ‘sprite’ and ‘group’ classes of pygame into the back end code.
+He worked with the back end in writing the code for the Controller().
+Also learned to use the markdown language to write the proposal.

 ### Front End Specialist - Cole Cipp
 (EXAMPLE)